Lemony Snicket: Characterization

-Within A Series of Unfortunate Events, the narrator Lemony Snicket is given his own backstory.
+In A Series of Unfortunate Events, the narrator, Lemony Snicket, is given his own backstory.
 He is said to have come from a family of three children.
 His brother Jacques (who was murdered in The Vile Village) and sister Kit were V.F.D. members and friends of the Baudelaire parents.
 Both Jacques and Kit appear as supporting characters in the books.
 He also knew Count Olaf in his early life, as the two attended school together.
 As a child, he was kidnapped and inducted as a "neophyte" into V.F.D., where he was trained in rhetoric and sent on seemingly pointless missions, while all connections were severed from his former life, apart from his siblings Jacques and Kit (who were also kidnapped and inducted).
 Consequently, Snicket attended a V.F.D.-run boarding school in his youth with several other characters from the series.
-He received later tuition at a V.F.D. headquarters in the Mortmain Mountains and was employed by a newspaper called The Daily Punctilio after graduation as an obituary spell-checker and theater critic.
+He later received tuition at a V.F.D. headquarters in the Mortmain Mountains and, after graduation, was employed by a newspaper called The Daily Punctilio as an obituary spell-checker and theater critic.

+At some point, Lemony became an orphan at an early age, as he stated in The Hero of the Story that he had no parents.
+This implied that Jacob and his wife are deceased.

 As a character, Snicket is a harried, troubled writer and photographer who is falsely accused of various felonies and continuously hunted by the police and his enemies, the fire-starting side of the secret organization V.F.D.
 (Volunteer Fire Department).
 In the organization, he met and fell in love with an associate named Beatrice, to whom he got engaged.
 He was falsely accused of murder and arson.
 Eventually, the fallacies grew so much that The Daily Punctilio reported his death.
 Beatrice later moved on and married Bertrand Baudelaire, becoming the mother of Violet, Klaus, and Sunny Baudelaire, the protagonists of A Series of Unfortunate Events.
 Fourteen years thereafter, Beatrice and Bertrand were supposedly murdered in a house fire, leaving the Baudelaire children orphaned and then pursued by Snicket's former associate, Count Olaf.
-Snicket feels indebted to his former fiancée and embarks on a quest to chronicle the lives of the Baudelaire children until they become old enough to face the troubles of the world on their own.
+Snicket feels indebted to his former fiancée and embarks on a quest to chronicle the lives of the Baudelaire children until they are old enough to face the world's troubles on their own.

 A library is like an island in the middle of a vast sea of ignorance, particularly if the library is very tall and the surrounding area has been flooded.